-The Buckman Direct Diversion (BDD) Project is an innovative water supply project that is co-owned by the city of Santa Fe and Santa Fe County in New Mexico, US.
+The Buckman Direct Diversion (BDD) Project is co-owned by the city of Santa Fe and Santa Fe County in New Mexico, US.

 The project consists of integrated infrastructure that is used to divert as much as 8,730 acre-feet (2,844 million gallon) of surface water annually from the Rio Grande river.
 It supplies as much as 15 million gallons of treated drinking water each day to the city of Santa Fe and Santa Fe County.

-Las Campanas, a residential club in Santa Fe, is also a limited partner of this project.
-It uses raw water for irrigation at its facilities.
+Residential club in Santa Fe Las Campanas is also a limited partner of this project, using raw water for irrigation at its facilities.

 The BDD Project was conceptualised in 2001.
-Its construction was started in September 2008 and completed in December 2010.
+Construction began in September 2008 and was completed in December 2010.
 The project has been operational since January 2011.

-The water supply project cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County, and limited cash funding of $12m by Las Campanas.
+The water supply project cost an estimated $229m, which was funded through tax and bonds by the city of Santa Fe and Santa Fe County and a limited cash funding of $12m by Las Campanas.
 Its construction generated a total of 500 jobs, including 130 permanent jobs.

 Need for the Buckman Direct Diversion Project

-The Santa Fe region meets its drinking water needs through groundwater pumping and Santa Fe River reservoirs.
-The reservoirs, however, cease to be a reliable source during drought conditions.
-During non-drought conditions too, the reservoirs can only supply a maximum of 50% of the region's drinking water needs.
+The Santa Fe region obtains its drinking water through groundwater pumping and Santa Fe River reservoirs.
+However, these are not reliable sources during drought conditions.
+In addition, the reservoirs can only supply a maximum of 50% of the region's drinking water needs in non-drought conditions.

-The limited supply of water from the Santa Fe River reservoirs is resulting in over pumping of groundwater, which results in damage to the underground aquifer.
+The limited supply of water from the Santa Fe River reservoirs is resulting in over pumping of groundwater, which damages the underground aquifer.

 The BDD Project is a sustainable source of drinking water that replaces groundwater sources while maintaining reliable water supplies in drought conditions.